 - Hydrogen Delivery/Filling Stations

 Hydrogen filling systems are similar in function to a gas pump at a gas station.
 These systems are used to refuel the tanks that supply hydrogen to the fuel cells used in material handling equipment, as well as other fuel cell powered vehicles such as cars and buses.
 The ability to refuel on-site eliminates the need to charge lead-acid batteries that are traditionally used for electric vehicles.
-This greatly increases operational efficiency, no downtime, as well as eliminates charging areas therefore opening up valuable floor space in the factory.
+This greatly increases operational efficiency, reduces downtime, and eliminates charging areas to open up valuable floor space in the factory.

 As you can see, hydrogen is used as a fuel process media across many different industries and applications.
 Used in OEM equipment, pressure sensors play an important role in the safe, efficient, and reliable operation in material handling equipment, power generation, hydrogen production/distribution and many other applications.